opnsense/docs/source/manual/install.rst

 ``openssl sha256 OPNsense-<filename>.bz2``

-Match the checksum command output with the checksum vaules in file ``OPNsense-<version>-OpenSSL-checksums-amd64.sha256``.
+Match the checksum command output with the checksum vaules found in:

+**OPNsense-<version>-OpenSSL-checksums-amd64.sha256**

 If the checksums don't match, redownload your image file.
-If checksums match continue with the verification commands.
+If checksums match continue with the verification commands:

 ``openssl base64 -d -in OPNsense-<filename>.sig -out /tmp/image.sig``

 ``openssl dgst -sha256 -verify OPNsense-<filename>.pub -signature /tmp/image.sig OPNsense-<filename>.bz2``

 If the output of the second command is “**Verified OK**”, your image file was verified successfully, and its safe to install from it.
 Any other outputs, and you may need to check your commands for errors, or the image file may have been compromised.

 -------------------
 Installation Media
 -------------------
 Now that you have downloaded and verified the installation image from above.
 You must unpack the image file before you can write the image to disk.
-For Unix-like OSes use ``bzip2 -d OPNsense-<filename>.bz2`` command.
-For Windows use an application like `7zip <https://www.7-zip.org/download.html>`_.
-The ``.bz2`` will be removed from the end of the filename after command/applcation completes.
+For Unix-like OSes use:

+``bzip2 -d OPNsense-<filename>.bz2``

+For Windows use an application like `7zip <https://www.7-zip.org/download.html>`_ and exact the image.
+In most cases, the trailing ``.bz2`` will be removed from the end of the filename.

 After unpacking the image you can create the installation media.
-The easiest method to install OPNsense is to use USB "`vga <https://docs.opnsense.org/manual/install.html#installation-media>`_" Image.
-If your target platform has a serial console interface choose the “`serial <https://docs.opnsense.org/manual/install.html#installation-media>`_” image.
-If you need to know more about using the serial console interface, consult the :doc:`serial access how-to<how-tos/serial_access>`.
+The easiest method to install OPNsense is to use USB "`vga <#Installation-Images>`__" Image.
+If your target platform has a serial console interface choose the "`serial <#Installation-Images>`__" image.
+If youneed to know more about using the serial console interface, consult the :doc:`serial access how-to<how-tos/serial_access>`.

 Write the image to a USB flash drive (>=1 GB) or hard disk, using either dd for Unix-like OSes and for Windows use physdiskwrite, `Etcher <https://www.balena.io/etcher#download-etcher>`_,